-USD 250, Pittsburg Community Schools is fully committed to working together with our public to prepare for and reopen our schools.
-As COVID-19 continues to change the collective landscape, our district will leverage resources, implement best practices, and maintain flexibility to provide for the safest environment possible while continuing to deliver the best possible education for all of our students.
-There is no one-size-fits-all solution.
-Our Return to School policy manual is based on the guidance and recommendations of local, state and national health officials.
-It is also the product of the work of community members, staff, administration, and the Board of Education.
-It is aligned with reopening guidelines provided by our state and local leaders.
-It is designed to prioritize the health and safety of our students, staff, and community as we open school buildings and deliver instruction for the 2020-2021 school year.
+USD 250, Pittsburg Community Schools is fully committed to working together with our public as we prepare to begin the second semester of the 2020-2021 school year.
+We have learned a great amount about how to manage issues related to COVID 19 in our district in the first semester.
+As COVID-19 continues to change the collective landscape, our district will leverage resources continue best practices, and maintain flexibility to provide for the safest environment possible while continuing to deliver the best possible education for all of our students.
+This policy manual is based on the guidance and recommendations of local health officials, who work within the guidance of state and national health officials and based upon data and evidence gained from local school districts.
+We will continue to prioritize the health and safety of our students, staff, and community as we open school buildings and deliver instruction for the second semester of the 2020-2021 school year.

 USD 250 understands that health and safety conditions will dictate the model of teaching and learning that will be put into operation for individual students, buildings, or the entire district.
 These learning models are how we will navigate the 20-21 school year together.